Mean-field dynamics of an infinite-range interacting quantum system: chaos, dynamical phase transition, and localisation: Local mean-field interactions

 \subsection{Domain wall initial condition}

-Finally, we study spin transport properties after an inhomogeneous domain-wall quench in the XX model ($\eta=\pi/4$) with a local self-consistency condition.
+Finally, we study spin transport properties in the XX model ($\eta=\pi/4$) with a local self-consistency condition.
+We induce spin transport by starting from an inhomogeneous domain-wall initial condition (strong non-equilibrium), where the left half of the chain is polarised in the positive $z$ direction and the right half of the chain in the negative $z$ direction.
 In the case $g=0$, we find ballistic transport consistent with the integrability of the model~\cite{lieb1961two}.
 We expect that above some critical $g^*$, the disorder induced by infinite-range interactions leads to (Anderson) localization and prohibits transport.

-In \fref{fig:dw phase diagram}, we show the long-time magnetization current ${\rm d}S^{\rm z}_{\rm trans}/{\rm d}t$, the entropy growth, and the time-averaged standard deviation $\bar{\sigma}_{\rm profile}$ of the difference between the domain wall magnetization and a fitted linear domain wall profile.
+In \fref{fig:dw phase diagram}, we show the long-time magnetization current ${\rm d}S^{\rm z}_{\rm trans}/{\rm d}t$, the entropy growth, and the time-averaged standard deviation $\bar{\sigma}_{\rm profile}$ of the difference between the actual domain wall magnetization and a fitted linear domain wall profile.
 We observe that the transferred magnetization $S^{\rm z}_{\rm trans}$ and the entropy increase linearly with time until a critical $g^*\approx 1.2$ above which they remain constant.
 The spin current vanishes with the standard mean-field critical exponent $1/2$.
 Interestingly, the entropy growth seems to slow down close to the transition.
 The domain wall profile is approximately linear (see also \aref{app:dw}), which can be quantified by observing the standard deviation $\sigma_{\rm profile}$ of the local magnetization around a fitted linear domain wall profile which remains small at all times.

 In contrast to the homogeneous quench discussed in \sref{sec: local mf}, we find a time-independent entropy above the localization transition, which is consistent with the Anderson localized phase.